MustangMathTech/MMT-Website/README.md

 2. If you use VSCode, you can install the Svelte plugin.
 3. Install `npm`, if you haven't already.
 4. Run the command `npm install`.
-5. Run the local server using the command `npm run dev -- --open`.
+5. Run the local server using the command ``.
 6. Start coding! :)

 # Repository